-... and are on the Registration | Trigger master general combination main menu sub-menu.
+... and are on the Registration | Trigger master general combination main menu sub-menu, and on the Master general combinations (all) large control panel.

 When an instrument is first loaded all master generals contain empty (all-off) registrations.
 You will need to program registrations to them before using them for playing.